 Credits: Video Training produced by Brian Teeman

-Go to Plugins and select Add New Click on the Upload Plugin button.
+Go to Plugins and select Add New.

-Browse your computer to where you stored the download and once selected click on Install Now.
+Browse your computer to where you stored the download and once selected, click on Install Now.

-Once the plugin has been installed click to activate it.
+Once the plugin has been installed, click to activate it.

-You can now see Akeeba Backup for Wordpress in our list of of installed plugins and on the left hand menu you will see a new link directly to Akeeba Backup.
+You can now see Akeeba Backup for Wordpress in our list of of installed plugins, and on the left hand menu you will see a new link directly to Akeeba Backup.

-Depending on your screen size you might find it easier to collapse the left hand menu.
+Depending on your screen size, you might find it easier to collapse the left hand menu.

 You can see a warning message here that we are using the default directory for backups.
 This is perfectly normal and unless you change the directory in the Configuration this message will appear.

-As we can see Akeeba Backup for Wordpress will store some information each time we make a backup.
-By default it creates a description of the backup, stating the time and date that it was taken.
+As we can see Akeeba Backup will store some information each time we make a backup.
+By default, it creates a description for the backup stating the time and date that it was taken.

 The backup process has now started.
-It is important that you do not browse to any other page until the backup has completed.
+Do not browse to any other page until the backup has completed.

 A backup kept on your web site is as useful as a set of spare keys stored inside your house.
-So it is important you download the backup from your website to your own computer.
+So it is important that you download the backup from your web site to your own computer.

-Once you have downloaded the backup you can if you want delete the backup file from your website - perhaps you are short of space on your hosting account.
-You can do this by selecting the backup here and then clicking delete files.
+Once you have downloaded the backup, you can if you want delete the backup file from your website, perhaps you are short of space on your hosting account.
+Select the backup here and then click delete files.

 We can see now that the record is still here but the backup file itself has gone.

-If you now scroll down you will see your Download ID simply select and copy it.
+If you now scroll down, you will see your Download ID.
+Simply select and copy it.